nikouu/TinyWordle/README.md

 However, it didn't make a difference because I think `System.SpanHelpers` is part of the core so they're loaded in anyway.

 ###  `[MethodImpl(MethodImplOptions.AggressiveInlining)]` (-1 KB)
-From my super limited understanding, inlining can increase code side as code is copy/pasted by the compliler to throw it right in sequential order instead of jumping all around the code base for the next call.
+From my super limited understanding, inlining can increase code side as code is copy/pasted by the compiler to throw it right in sequential order instead of jumping all around the code base for the next call.

 However, it seems in my case, it has reduced my code size when put on particular functions.